deepmodeling/Uni-Mol/README.md

 News
 ----
 **Sep 8 2022**: Protein-ligand binding code and data are released.
 Finetuned models are released.
+Update some results in the [paper](https://chemrxiv.org/engage/chemrxiv/article-details/6318b529bada388485bc8361).

 **Aug 17 2022**: Pretrained models are released.